hneemann/Digital/README.md

 ### Debugging ###

-In Logisim there is no way to debug an assembly program in a simulated processor.
+In Logisim there is no easy way to debug an assembly program in a simulated processor.
-If an assembler is available which creates a LST file of the source code (code address followed by the source code line) Digital can view this listing in a trace window with the current instruction being highlighted.
-So the simulator can run an assembly program in a debug friendly single step mode.
-Since Digital has a simple TCP-based remote control interface, also an [assembler IDE](https://github.com/hneemann/Assembler) can be used to control the simulator and load assembly programs in the simulated processor, start the program, perform single steps and so on.
+Digital has a simple TCP-based remote control interface, so an [assembler IDE](https://github.com/hneemann/Assembler) can be used to control the simulator and load assembly programs into the simulated processor, start the program, perform single steps and so on.
+If a "single step" or a "run to next BRK instruction" is triggered by the assembly IDE, the actual used address of the program memory is returned to the assembler IDE.
+This allows the assembler IDE to highlight the actual executed instruction.
+In this way it is very easy to debug an assembly program executed by a simulated processor.

 ### Circuit Synthesis ###